You are here

 Also, the civilizations of Egyptians and Chinese practiced wooden craft too much extent which is depicted in the artistic tombs of pharaohs, and the wooden gates in Chinese palaces.
-If we talk about the wooden craft of Nepal, the history dates back to Licchavi period, when the famous Changunarayan temple was built with astonishing wooden artwork.
+If we talk about the wooden craft of Nepal, history dates back to the Licchavi period, when the famous Changunarayan temple was built with astonishing wooden artwork.
 Since then, with the rise and fall of different dynasties, Nepal has upheld its unique skill of craftsmanship.

 One should always know that the idea of culture and the religious practice root from the ability to relate the god’s presence amid human souls and to portray gods in human form.
 So, the use of woods became prominent in making of any temples and the sacred building which would be bestowed by God’s presence.
-That’s why you can observe various gods and goddess carved in the doors and windows of temples in Nepal.
+That’s why you can observe various gods and goddesses carved in the doors and windows of temples in Nepal.

 If we take Changu Narayan to be the oldest temple of Nepal, the use of woods can be seen to carve the Hindu and Buddhist motifs and the demigods.

-Malla period further influenced the Newari population living in Kathmandu to embrace the then popular architecture while building their homes.
+Malla period further influenced the Newari population living in Kathmandu to embrace the then-popular architecture while building their homes.
 So, it can also be said that the culture of woodcraft slowly permeated and took hold in the Newari society.
 It was when Jayasthiti Malla, 14th century Malla king of unified Kathmandu valley created the caste system, a separate clan with the Newari society was given the job of woodcraft.
 Since then, the practice has been continued and transferred to generation.

 So how have these astonishing woodcrafts come to life?
 My question was answered when I happen to visit different wooden workshops in Patan.
-Today there are few major wood crafts workshops in the country who haven’t let the quality of the goods taint over the years.
+Today there are few major wood crafts workshops in the country that haven’t let the quality of the goods taint over the years.

-One of the artisans named Rajesh Barahi, who owns a small wood carving workshop in the vicinity of Patan Durbar Square explained me the sequential process of creation of these crafts which include the selection of good wood, using the suitable tool to carve it, which highly depends upon the amount of description to be applied on the craft.
+One of the artisans named Rajesh Barahi, who owns a small wood carving workshop in the vicinity of Patan Durbar Square explained to me the sequential process of creation of these crafts which include the selection of good wood, using the suitable tool to carve it, which highly depends upon the amount of description to be applied on the craft.

-The color selection part is really tricky, he said since the texture of the craft holds different aura.
+The color selection part is really tricky, he said since the texture of the craft holds a different aura.
 This delicate procedure made me ponder: why really do we need these items which are obviously not required for daily purpose?
 I hear the same questions from most of the people I’ve encountered so far.
 But if I may borrow the quote from George Orwell, “a society without beauty is soulless”.
-This explains crave of humans, for these pieces of great beauty and aesthetic values.
+This explains the craving of humans, for these pieces of great beauty and aesthetic values.